monsoonmaelstrom/book2/book2.md

 Liam drops to sit next to me, and I immediately move a little bit closer and interlace my fingers with his.
 Everyone’s exhausted, so we all sit silently while Alex builds a fire and Davy and Henry set about butchering the rabbits.

 “So how much longer are we going to carry her?”
-Gavin asks, nodding to Lisette.
+Gavin asks, nodding at Lisette.

 “I have no idea.
-If we’re lucky she’ll wake up tomorrow,” I answer.
+If we’re lucky, she’ll wake up tomorrow,” I answer.

 “So you’re saying we’ll definitely be carrying her tomorrow,” Gavin says.